jsgeek123/DOM-Events/README.md

 ## @ DOM Event Architecture

 `DOM` Events are sent to notify that something interesting have taken place.
-Each event is represented by an object which is an instance Event interface, and may have additional custom fields and/or functions used to get additional information about what happened.
+Each event is represented by an object which is an instance of `Event` interface, and may have additional custom fields and/or functions used to get additional information about what happened.

 ##### $ Event Dispatch